Weak convergence of particle swarm optimization: Conclusion

 This work was initiated in order to solve a practical issue in connection with oil industry and petrophysics.
 Yet in the previous section we confined ourselves to simulated data for several reasons.
 It appears that our method should be applied on real-data for a clear validation.

 A second limitation of our work is the asymptotic set-up.
 The results are stated for samples large enough.
 This may not have an obvious meaning for people not familiar with statistics or probability.
 Practitioners usually claim that the Central Limit Theorem machinery works well for a sample size larger than thirty/forty whenever data are stable, say stationary (path with no jumps...).
 As a consequence the first iterations of the algorithm should be avoided to ensure a warming.
-When studying PSO the behavior of $p_n$ and $g_n$ turns out to be crucial too in order to ensure this stability, hence the validity of the theoretical results.
-However the control of $p_n$ and $g_n$ is a difficult matter, which explains our current assumptions on stagnation or ``almost stagnation".
+When studying PSO the behavior of $p_n$ and $ g_n$ turns out to be crucial too in order to ensure this stability, hence the validity of the theoretical results.
+However the control of $p_n$ and $ g_n$ is a difficult matter, which explains our current assumptions on stagnation or ``almost stagnation".
 However, in order to fix the question of the asymptotic versus non-asymptotic approach a work is on progress.
 We expect finite-sample concentration inequalities : the non-asymptotic counterparts of CLT.

-In the oscillating framework (see Corollary \ref{corollary:3}) our results involve the parameter denoted $\theta$, the center of the segment $\left[p,g\right]$.
+In the oscillating framework our results involve the parameter denoted $\theta$, the center of the segment $\left[p,g \right]$.
 Here we miss the target $g$ for instance.
-We claim that our method may be adapted to tackle this issue.
-Briefly speaking : running two independent PSOs on the same domain with two distinct pairs $\left(c_1,c_2\right)$ and $\left(c'_1,c'_2\right)$ will provide, under additional assumptions on the local and global minima of the cost function, two CLTs involving :
+We claim that our method may be adapted to tackle this issue but we will not elaborate on it.
+Briefly speaking~: running two independent PSOs on the same domain with two distinct pairs $\left(c_1,c_2\right)$ and $\left(c^{\prime}_1,c^{\prime}_2\right)$ will provide, under additional assumptions on the local and global minima of the cost function, two CLTs involving :